Financial Aid Eligibility

 Books, Supplies, Course materials and Equipment

-Books, supplies, course materials and equipment costs are an average as they vary by program and full-time and part-time.
+Books, supplies, course materials and equipment costs are an average as they vary by program, number of credit hours registered for and full-time or part-time enrollment.

 Housing and Food

-If living off campus or with parents housing costs are estimated.
-Visit the residence life page or the cost of living on campus.
+If living off campus or with parents, housing costs are estimated.
+If living on campus, housing costs are based on the type of dorm room that you choose and will be included on the student's bill .
+Visit the residence life page for the different room types and costs.
 Food costs are estimated for three meals per day.
-Meal plan options are available for students living off campus and on campus (including cooking yourself).
+Students living on campus are required to purchase the meal plan, which will be included on the student's bill.
+Meal plan options are also available for students living off campus.

 Personal Expenses